 You don’t have to do it alone.
 There are lots of coaches and counsellors that have both the qualifications and experience to help you.
 You just have to be willing to accept it.

-If you would prefer to chat privately or would like to know how coaching could help send me a message.
-I’d love to hear from you.
+If you would like a virtual coffee or would like to know how coaching could help contact me.